plexinc/qt-fork/qtwebengine/src/3rdparty/chromium/mojo/public/tools/bindings/README.md

 with the `MinVersion` attribute set to a number greater than any previous existing versions.

+The value of `MinVersion` is unrelated to ordinals.
+The choice of a particular version number is arbitrary.
+All its usage means is that a field isn't present before the numbered version.

 *** note
 **NOTE:** do not change existing fields in versioned structs, as this is not backwards-compatible.
-Instead, rename the old field to make its deprecation clear and add a new field with the new version number.
+Instead, rename the old field to make its deprecation clear and add a new field with a new `MinVersion` number.
 ***

 **Ordinal value** refers to the relative positional layout of a struct's fields